A Closer Look at La La Anthony's Unofficial Breakup Tour

 La La Anthony has been keeping busy following her split from husband Carmelo Anthony.

 E!
 News learned Monday that the television personality and the New York Knicks player had called it quits after seven years of marriage.
-Neither has spoken about the breakup and it is unclear when they actually separated They were last seen together over the weekend at their 10-year-old son Kiyan Anthony's basketball game.
+Neither has spoken about the breakup and it is unclear when they actually separated.
+They were last seen together over the weekend at their 10-year-old son Kiyan Anthony's basketball game.
 No divorce papers have been filed.

 So far, La La has been keeping up with her public appearances despite the split.